sohailokzz/fly-emirates-boarding-ui/README.md

-# fly_emirates
+## Flutter-Fly-Emirates-Boarding-Ui

 A new Flutter project.

-## Getting Started
+This project is done for the prictice and learning that how to work with complex ui in flutter.

-This project is a starting point for a Flutter application.
+The UI design credit goes to Mahmoud Mohasseb.

 A few resources to get you started if this is your first Flutter project: